The SAGE Lecture Series

 Senior Adults Gaining Enrichment

-The Senior Adults Gaining Enrichment program is one designed for adults over 55 years of age who are interested in expanding life's experiences.
+The Senior Adults Gaining Enrichment (SAGE) program is one designed for adults over 55 years of age who are interested in expanding life's experiences.
 SAGE offers an opportunity to enrich one's life through learning in a relaxed and accepting environment among peers.
 We cover a wide range of subjects in our college level lectures including social and cultural trends, evolving technologies, the arts, food and wine, politics, religion, economics, health and wellness, and many more!

 All SAGE lectures are held in room 135 at Penn State Lehigh Valley located at 2809 Saucon Valley Road in Center Valley.